 Living on the EDGE with an iPad

-Wi-Fi is the chief way to prowl the virtual corridors of cyberspace (or send e-mail, access the App Store or iTunes Store, or check out YouTube) on the iPad.
-But for all the places you can find an Internet hotspot nowadays — airports, colleges, coffeehouses, offices, schools, and yes, homes — Wi-Fi still isn’t available quite everywhere.
+Wi-Fi is the chief way to prowl the virtual corridors of cyberspace (or send email, access the App Store or iTunes Store, or check out YouTube) on the iPad.
+But for all the places where you can find an Internet hotspot nowadays — airports, colleges, coffeehouses, offices, schools, and yes, homes — Wi-Fi still isn’t available everywhere.

-Cellular-ready iPads also work on GSM/UMTS network technologies that perform outside the U.S., though you may have to pop in a SIM card to get it going abroad without Wi-Fi.
+Cellular-ready iPads also work on GSM/UMTS network technologies that perform outside the United States, although you may have to pop in a different SIM card to get it going abroad without Wi-Fi.
 Depending on your carrier and where you happen to be, you may see different network flavors, including HSPA, HSPA+, and DC-HSDPA — the fastest 3G and 4G networks out there as of this writing.

-For the record, because the iPad adheres to 802.11a, b, g, and n standards, you’re good to go pretty much anywhere you can find Wi-Fi.
+For the record, because the iPad adheres to 802.11a, b, g, and n standards (plus 802.11ac in the iPad Air 2, iPad mini 4, and iPad Pro), you’re good to go pretty much anywhere you can find Wi-Fi.
 If you have to present a password to take advantage of a for-fee hotspot, you can enter it by using the iPad’s virtual keyboard.

 To monitor your cellular network usage, tap Settings→Cellular Data→and peek at Cellular Data Usage for the current period.
-You can also view how much cellular data you used while roaming.
-And see how much cellular data you used for specific apps.
+You can also view how much cellular data you used while roaming and how much cellular data you used for specific apps.

-If you’re consuming a lot of data for a given app and can live without that app for a while, at least when Wi-Fi is out of reach, tap the switch to turn it off (gray will be showing instead of green).
-Tap the Reset Statistics button at the bottom of the Usage pane (you may have to scroll down to see it) on the day you start your monthly data plan.
+Indeed, if you’re consuming a lot of data for a given app and can live without that app for a while, at least when Wi-Fi is out of reach, tap the switch to turn it off (gray will be showing instead of green).
+On the day you start your monthly data plan, tap the Reset Statistics button at the bottom of the Usage pane (you may have to scroll down to see it).